Makelalab/Makelalab.github.io/index.md

 {% capture text %}

-The Mäkelä Lab launches in 204 at Aalto University.
+The Mäkelä Lab launched in 2024 at Aalto University.

 {%
   include button.html